-You successfully complete treatment and think to yourself, “Finally, I have my life back.
+You successfully complete addiction treatment and think to yourself, "Finally, I have my life back.
 Everything can go back to normal.
 I’m ready for this.”
-And while that is true for many, for some, the pressures of returning to real world settings – work, family obligations, school, and financial responsibilities – can be very challenging.
+And while that is true for many, for some, the pressures of leaving rehab and returning to real world settings – work, family obligations, school, and financial responsibilities – can be very challenging.
 Often, the drastic differences between life in the safe environment of a treatment center and the real world can prove to be too overwhelming.
 And because of this, most relapses occur in the first 30 to 90 days after completing treatment.

 This does not mean addiction treatment doesn’t work – because it does if you truly commit to it.
 But as you know, recovery is a life long journey, and in the initial stages of this journey, you may need some extra guidance and support.

 You may find that sober living homes, sometimes referred to as extended care or aftercare programs, are a good solution for you.
 According to a study by the Journal of Substance Abuse and Addiction, people who move into sober living houses after completing addiction treatment are significantly less likely to relapse.
 Another study shows that sober living doesn’t just help with sobriety but also in other aspects of life such employment, relationships, finances, and mental health.

 Benefits of Sober Living Homes

 Who and what you surround yourself with can have a tremendous impact on your sobriety.
 If the environment you are returning to is not the most conducive to your recovery, consider sober living.
 A sober living environment will allow you to practice the skills you learned in treatment and slowly reenter the real world, without the risk of triggers or negative influences.